mantask/tw-trains/README.md

 railway network and convert it into a `Railway` object.
 * `RailwayWalker`.
 It can walk through a railway network from one town to the other in a "depth-first search" style.
-* `WalkingStrategy`.
+* `RailwayWalkingStrategy`.
 It abstracts away specific walking rules from basic graph traversal.
+* `RailwayMetrics`.
+An application specific metrics calculator for railway.

 More detailed descriptions of the design decisions can be found inside the source code.